Pounds of Food Rescued

 Meals Served Weekly to Elementary Schools

-Cultivate Food Rescue is devoted to organizing resources from within and outside the community to fight hunger and reduce food waste through food rescue.
+Cultivate Food Rescue is devoted to organizing community resources to fight hunger and reduce food waste.

-Cultivate Food Rescue will be a leader in food rescue and food redistribution innovation in order to support local food ecosystems and meet the nutritional needs of communities.
+Through strategic partnerships, Cultivate Food Rescue will be a leader in food rescue, procurement, redistribution and education to meet the nutritional needs of communities.

 Defining Food Rescue